How paying off a car loan early affects your credit score

 2. Credit utilization

 Your credit score is based on your access to credit and how much of it you use — your credit utilization.
 Paying your loan down over time gradually lowers your credit utilization and could give your credit score a chance to improve.
-But you may not get the same outcome if you pay the loan off early.

 3. Length of credit history

 The lengthier your credit history, the better shot you have at achieving a good or excellent credit score.
-If you’re working towards building or repairing your credit, it’s best to keep the auto loan open to build up a positive credit history.
+If you’re working towards building or repairing your credit, it is best to keep the auto loan open to build up a positive credit history.
 Once you close it, the countdown starts to when it will go off your credit report.

 4. Credit mix